See All Projects

 Follow-up exploration in the fall of 2021 included high-resolution drone magnetics, induced polarization (IP), and ground electromagnetics (EM), was completed in the fall of 2021.
 A reconnaissance diamond drill program was completed in spring of 2022 totalling 1,908m over four holes.
 Wide intervals of strong deformation and sericite-carbonate ± chloritoid alteration, associated with localised zones of quartz-carbonate veining and pyrite mineralisation were encountered.

 Land access and permitting was completed for the next phase of sonic drilling (drill-for-till geochemical sampling) along the Roch-Can trend.
 The Roch-Can trend is located along a major first order structure within the Chicobi Deformation Zone (CDZ) which transects the Abitibi greenstone belt.
 Limited historical drilling and previously completed sonic drill holes have identified an alteration corridor spanning 17 kilometers in strike length and broadly associated with Au-Zn-Ag anomalism within the bedrock and glacial overburden.
-The two phase (summer and winter) sonic drill-for-till program has begun, with 55 holes being completed this summer with additional holes planned to commence in the fourth quarter of 2023.
+The two phase (summer and winter) sonic drill-for-till program has been completed, with 121 infill sonic holes drilled in 2023 and 2024.